rehierl/node-tree-outliner/algorithm-notes.md

 ## Open/Closed Sections

-A section is considered open, if it is still allowed to associate entities (notes, headings, subsections) with it.
+A section is considered open, if it is still allowed to associate entities (nodes, headings, subsections) with it.
 A section has ended (is closed), if that is no longer possible.

 Similar to binary streams, certain resources (e.g. memory) are associated with a section.
 These must be allocated (locked) when a section is opened and released (freed, unlocked) when it is closed.

 Once created, a new section object is automatically opened for associations.
-As this step will lock resources, there needs to be a point for each section at which locked resources can be released.
-Ultimately, that point is reached for any section when the tree traversal ends.
+As this step will lock resources, there needs to be a point for each section at which its resources can be released.
+Ultimately, that point is reached for any section when the traversing the tree has ended.
 But, at that point, certain sections might no longer be accessible.
 As a result, resources allocated for sections that are no longer accessible, will remain locked (e.g. memory leaks).

 <!-- ======================================================================= -->
 ## Implied headings